John95ac/OBody_NG_Preset_Distribution_Assistant_NG/README.md

-# 📜 SKSE "OBody Preset Distribution Config Assistant NG"
+# 📜 SKSE "OBody NG Preset Distribution Assistant NG"

 It is a simple but powerful SKSE DLL that processes OBody preset distribution configuration files from INI, paired with SPID to manage presets to the Master OBody_presetDistributionConfig.json automatically without direct intervention.
 It was created with the objective of automating the application of preset rules for the OBody mod in Skyrim Special Edition, the purpose of this is to facilitate modders in delivering an OBody for their characters, and also adding a default preset which users can easily change from their game.